 It’s also very damp and cool, with vines and roots hanging from the ceiling.
 Watch your step and be especially aware of moist lava rocks that can be very slippery, and also sharp, loose rocks.
 A good pair of closed-toe shoes is recommended.

-Unlike the more well known Thurston Lava Tube (Nahuku), Kaumana rarely sees heavy traffic.
+Unlike the more well known Thurston Lava Tube (Nahuku), it is unusual to see large crowds of people at Kaumana.
 You may even find yourself exploring alone, adding to the mystery of the place.

 Look for the brown sign with yellow lettering between mile markers 4 & 5 on Kaumana Drive (highway 200), immediately west of mile marker 4.
 When you go you’ll want to park on the opposite side of the street from the lava tube entrance.